rdzr/4180_MMC5603NJ_Cookbook/README.md

 Allows you to create a MMC5603NJ object for the Mbed LPC1768, using pin 9 as the sda and pin 10 as the scl.
 # Usage Examples
 Included with the wiki page is MMCDemo.cpp, a file meant to be ran on the Mbed to demonstrate various capabilities of the MMC5603NJ breakout board.
 It contains the following functions:

+setRate(char rate) to change the output data rate, or ODR, for the sampling speed of continuous measurement mode.

 testContMode() and contSampleForever() to test the MMC's continuous measurement mode